List of A Certain Magical Index characters: Nagatenjōki Academy

 Shinobu Nunotaba is a third-year high school student and the designer of the machine called "Testament" for the Radio Noise Project (or Sisters Project).
 She adherently wears a gothic lolita clothes aside from her school uniform and lab coat.
 Shinobu has her trademark fish-like eyes in the manga, which do not appear in the anime adaptation of the character.
 She is reassigned to the Level 6 Shift Project when Mikoto Misaka's clones from the Radio Noise Project are reused for it.
 After conversing with one of the clones, Shinobu's perspective about their purpose changes.
 This causes her to quit the project and plan on stopping it by distributing cash cards in alleyways where the experiment takes place.
 Shinobu is later taken down by Saiai Kinuhata when she infiltrates one of the laboratories involved in the project to install an emotion program throughout the Misaka Network.
-In A Certain Scientific Railgun S, Shinobu is dragged into an organization called "STUDY" to create Febrie and Janie.
-She tells Febrie to look for Mikoto and helps her escape because of her trauma about her research being used for their creation.
+In A Certain Scientific Railgun S, Shinobu is dragged into an organization called "STUDY" to create Febri and Janie.
+She tells Febri to look for Mikoto and helps her escape because of her trauma about her research being used for their creation.